chalmerlowe/intro_to_sprinting/README.md

     the beginners? the sprint leader? both?
 Should it be directed towards the beginner even if sprint leaders would read it also?
+What can we learn from others? from Habit For Humanity?